Why active listening is important

 A nice little trick to stay humble is going into each conversation with the following humble attitude.
 Always assume the person you’re talking to knows something that you don’t.
 And this is often truly the case!

-One of the fastest ways to improve your active listening skill set is to let people finish their sentence before responding yourself.
+One of the fastest ways to improve your active listening skill set is to let people finish their sentences before responding yourself.

 Don’t be in a rush to react.
 Let the person make their statement before you answer and give your two cents about the topic at hand.